 If you’re like me, you take time to prepare for a trip.
 I check the weather and plan accordingly.
 Okay.
 Obsessively.
 But just like the weather forecasters in your area, they all have trouble predicting too much in advance.
 (The one on my iPhone is way off.)
 The temperatures soar when it’s supposed to be cool or storms roll in when you plan to camp on the beach.

-If you’re coming to Colorado, I’ll make it easy for you.
+Traveling in Colorado means experiencing high altitude and mountains which makes weather and temperatures even more unpredictable.
 No matter how warm it gets, the dry air will feel cooler.
-I can never complain about the same 90 degree temperatures to my mother who may be experiencing the same heat in Wisconsin.
+I can never complain about the same 90-degree temperatures to my mother who may be experiencing the same heat in Wisconsin.
 Remember, it’s never the heat, it’s the humidity.

 The Denver area and Front Range are a mile high in elevation, so the sun is intense year round.
 Bring a hat and sunglasses.
 And don’t forget sunscreen.
 You’ll be surprised at how much easier it is to get sunburned here than at sea level.
 You want to avoid that nasty farmer tan when sticking your elbow out the window and driving on I-70 to the mountains.